ruionwriting/ruionwriting.github.com/source/_posts/2014-03-01-device-emulation-with-google-chrome-dev-slash-canary.markdown

 * [Chrome Release Channels](http://www.chromium.org/getting-involved/dev-channel)

-After the sexy photo we'll get on how to install Chrome Canary build on Windows 8 and on Chrome Dev on Arch Linux.
+After the sexy photo we'll get on how to install Chrome Canary build on Windows 8 and Chrome Dev on Arch Linux.

 <!-- more -->